Aarhus, Denmark is known for its position as Denmark’s vibrant second city. This is a guide to fun (and historical!) things to do in Aarhus.

 If you’re looking to save a few bucks in Aarhus, we highly recommend purchasing the Aarhus Card for major discounts at top sights in Aarhus.

-Alternatively, you can get a really great taste for the city by taking a customized tour with a local guide.
+Alternatively, you can get a really great taste of the city by taking a customized tour with a local guide.
 We recommend this to those wanting more info or with a short time in the city!

 This guest post was written by fellow travel blogger and Denmark extraordinaire, Lesley at Freedom56travel.

-Things to do in Aarhus
+Best Things to do in Aarhus

 Do you know all the great things to do in Aarhus, Denmark?